Are you struggling to navigate the nuances of the various Ergon tariffs?

 The consumption charge, or the $/kWh rate, is lower on this tariff when compared with most other tariffs.
 However, the daily supply charges are significantly higher.
 If your site uses a significant amount of energy, this lower rate may compensate for the increased supply charges.

 Overall, consider how seasonal your operations are.
 If there is too much consumption in summer, you may need to consider other options.
-If the NMI you are evaluating uses energy close to the large customer threshold, consider steps to reduce it below and have it reclassified to small.
-The first step can be achieved easily through gathering past records of bills to determine your annual consumption per NMI or connection point.
+If the NMI you are evaluating uses energy close to the large customer threshold, consider steps to reduce it below and have it reclassified.
+The first step can be achieved easily by gathering past records of bills to determine your annual consumption per NMI or connection point.